 Board of Directors

-The Texas Economic Development Corporation Board of Directors is comprised of business leaders, economic developers and higher education representatives, all appointed by Texas Governor Greg Abbott.
+The Texas Economic Development Corporation Board of Directors is comprised of a powerful group of dynamic business leaders, all appointed by Texas Governor Greg Abbott.

 The following individuals serve as ex-officio members of the board:

 Robert Allen of Austin is President and CEO of Texas Economic Development Corporation (TxEDC).
 Previously, he served as Deputy Chief of Staff to Governor Greg Abbott, during which time he worked closely with the Director of the Economic Development and Tourism Division to further Governor Abbott's mission to position Texas as a global leader in economic development and as the best state for business innovation, job creation and continuing economic expansion.
 Prior to his role at the Office of the Governor, Allen served as Deputy Chief of Staff at the Office of the Attorney General, where he assisted with the administration of the more than 4,000-employee agency.
 A native Texan, Robert earned a bachelor's degree from The University of Texas at Austin.